Amplitude analysis of the $B^{0}\to K^{*0}\mu^+\mu^-$ decay

 The convergence of the polynomial expansion employed to model the non-local hadronic contributions $\mathcal{H}_\lambda$ is carefully investigated.
 The polynomial expansion is performed around $q^{2} = 0$, the truncation point of the expansion is chosen by repeating the fit with increasing orders of polynomials and the Akaike information criterion~\cite{Akaike} is used to decide on the statistical relevance of each additional set of coefficients.
 A fourth-order expansion is found to be sufficient.
 The \textit{B}-candidate mass distribution for the signal is parameterised by a sum of two Crystal Ball functions~\cite{Skwarnicki:1986xj}.
 Finally, the $k^{2}$ dependence of the signal amplitudes is modelled using a relativistic Breit--Wigner function for the spin-1 \Kstarz resonance and the LASS parameterisation~\cite{Aston:1987ir} for the S-wave component.

 The background is modelled by second-order polynomial functions of the decay angles and $q^2$, whose coefficients are allowed to vary in the fit.
 The $k^2$ distribution is described by the sum of a linear function and a Breit--Wigner amplitude squared, where the former accounts for a pure combinatorial component and the latter accommodates genuine $K^{*0}$ resonances associated with random \mup and \mun tracks.
 The reconstructed $B$ mass distribution of the background is parameterised by an exponential function.
-A significant correlation between $\cos \thetak$, $q^2$ and $m_{K\pi\mu\mu}$ is observed due to a veto used to reject \mbox{$\Bp \to K^+ \mumu$} decays.
-This distortion is accounted for in the combinatorial background parameterisation by introducing a three-dimensional correction factor obtained from a $B^0 \to K^{*0} e^\pm \mu^\mp$ control sample.
+A significant sculpting of $\cos \thetak$ as a function of $q^2$ and $m_{K\pi\mu\mu}$ is observed due to a kinematic veto used to reject \mbox{$\Bp \to K^+ \mumu$} decays.
+This distortion is accounted for by multiplying the combinatorial background parameterisation by a three-dimensional efficiency correction factor obtained from a $B^0 \to K^{*0} e^\pm \mu^\mp$ control sample.

 The observed signal yield determined by the extended fit is expressed in terms of the branching fraction of the decay given in Eq.~\ref{eq:Br_Kstmm} through

 where the factor $\frac{2}{3}$ comes from the $\Kstarz \to K^+ \pi^-$ decay probability and the signal branching fraction is normalised to the $B^0 \to \jpsi K^+ \pi^-$ control channel in order to reduce the associated systematic uncertainty.
 The yield of the control channel, $N_{\jpsi K \pi}$, is obtained directly from a mass fit, while the resonant and charmonium branching ratios $\mathcal{B}(\Bz \to \jpsi K^+ \pi^-) = (1.15 \pm 0.01 \pm 0.05) \times 10^{-3}$ and $\mathcal{B}(\jpsi \to \mumu) = (5.96 \pm 0.03) \times 10^{-2}$ are taken from Refs.~\cite{Chilikin:2014bkk} and~\cite{PDG2022}, respectively.
 The numerical factor $f^{\jpsi K \pi}= 0.644 \pm 0.010$ scales the total $B\to \jpsi K^+ \pi^-$ branching ratio in the $k^{2}$ range of this analysis~\cite{LHCb-PAPER-2023-032} and $R_{\varepsilon}$ is the relative efficiency between the signal and control modes obtained from simulated samples.